-How much space does it take to store food?
+How much space does it take to store food long term?

-Here’s a few measurements to help you plan bulk food storage.
+Most people buy at least some food in bulk when setting up long term food storage.
+It’s just more efficient to buy large quantities of food, especially dry goods and grains.
+Here’s a few measurements to help you plan bulk food storage space.
 I’m providing the actual square inches for each item and then describing it in terms of a typical pantry or cabinet shelf.

 Please note I’m basing this on typical manufactured cabinets and shelving units and I am deliberately making my estimates rough.
 Your own cabinets or storage may be configured differently and may accommodate more or fewer items, so it’s best to measure your actual storage space before buying or canning food.